Tobacco smoking: Social

 Famous smokers of the past used cigarettes or pipes as part of their image, such as Jean-Paul Sartre's Gauloises-brand cigarettes; Albert Einstein's, Douglas MacArthur's, Bertrand Russell's, and Bing Crosby's pipes; or the news broadcaster Edward R. Murrow's cigarette.
 Writers in particular seem to be known for smoking, for example, Cornell Professor Richard Klein's book Cigarettes are Sublime for the analysis, by this professor of French literature, of the role smoking plays in 19th and 20th century letters.
-The popular author Kurt Vonnegut addressed his addiction to cigarettes within his novels.
+The popular author Kurt Vonnegut addressed his cigarette addiction in his novels.
 British Prime Minister Harold Wilson was well known for smoking a pipe in public as was Winston Churchill for his cigars.
 Sherlock Holmes, the fictional detective created by Sir Arthur Conan Doyle, smoked a pipe, cigarettes, and cigars.
 The DC Vertigo comic book character John Constantine, created by Alan Moore, is synonymous with smoking, so much so that the first storyline by Preacher creator Garth Ennis centered around John Constantine contracting lung cancer.
-Professional wrestler James Fullington, while in character as "The Sandman", is a chronic smoker in order to appear "tough".
+Professional wrestler James Fullington, while in character as "The Sandman", is a chronic smoker to appear "tough".

-The problem of smoking at home is particularly difficult for women in many cultures (especially Arab cultures), where it may not be acceptable for a woman to ask her husband not to smoke at home or in the presence of her children.
-Studies have shown that pollution levels for smoking areas indoors are higher than levels found on busy roadways, in closed motor garages, and during fire storms.
+The problem of smoking at home is challenging for women in many cultures (especially Arab cultures), where it may not be acceptable for a woman to ask her husband not to smoke at home or in the presence of her children.
+Studies have shown that pollution levels for smoking areas indoors are higher than levels found on busy roadways, in closed motor garages, and during firestorms.
 Furthermore, smoke can spread from one room to another, even if doors to the smoking area are closed.

-The ceremonial smoking of tobacco, and praying with a sacred pipe, is a prominent part of the religious ceremonies of a number of Native American Nations.
-Sema, the Anishinaabe word for tobacco, is grown for ceremonial use and considered the ultimate sacred plant since its smoke is believed to carry prayers to the spirits.
+The ceremonial smoking of tobacco and praying with a sacred pipe is a prominent part of the religious ceremonies of several Native American Nations.
+Sema, the Anishinaabe word for tobacco, is grown for ceremonial use and is considered the ultimate sacred plant since its smoke is believed to carry prayers to the spirits.
 In most major religions, however, tobacco smoking is not specifically prohibited, although it may be discouraged as an immoral habit.
-Before the health risks of smoking were identified through controlled study, smoking was considered an immoral habit by certain Christian preachers and social reformers.
+Before the health risks of smoking were identified through controlled studies, smoking was considered an immoral habit by certain Christian preachers and social reformers.
 The founder of the Latter Day Saint movement, Joseph Smith, recorded that on 27 February 1833, he received a revelation which discouraged tobacco use.
 This "Word of Wisdom" was later accepted as a commandment, and faithful Latter-day Saints abstain completely from tobacco.
 Jehovah's Witnesses base their stand against smoking on the Bible's command to "clean ourselves of every defilement of flesh" (2 Corinthians 7:1).
 The Jewish Rabbi Yisrael Meir Kagan (1838–1933) was one of the first Jewish authorities to speak out on smoking.
 In Ahmadiyya Islam, smoking is highly discouraged, although not forbidden.
 During the month of fasting however, it is forbidden to smoke tobacco.
 In the Baháʼí Faith, smoking tobacco is discouraged though not forbidden.